szabgab/awesome-lists/README.md

 # The awesome list of all the awesome lists

 There are many awesome lists on GitHub.
-It is time to create the awesome list of all the a awesome lists.
+It is time to create the awesome list of all the awesome lists.

 If for nothing else then to provide and opportunity for someone who has not contributed to a project via GitHub to try to send a pull-request.